wsoll/ctfp/README.md

     - x<sub>1</sub> ->fx<sub>1</sub>
     - x<sub>2</sub> ->fx<sub>2</sub>
 - Point (2) from [directionality] corresponds to **modeling**
   - One set to the other set.
-  - I see one figure in a category in different category.
+I see one figure in a category in different category.
   - A man could cast a shadow in a cave (like in Plato's cave)
   - if the function cover the whole codomain (image is equal to codomain) is called **subjective function**
+    - ∀y ∃x,y = fx

 If a function is **injective** and **subjective**, it's actually **isomorphism**, you can invert it.

+How to talk about **injections** and **subjections** as can't talk about elements in Category Theory - these are abstracted.

+I have to explain these things only in terms of morphisms.
+> No matter how good you microscope is, you cannot look inside a little point.

+> If my microscope doesn't work maybe my telescope could work.

+> In Category Theory we don't like latin.
+We use greek.

+- Surjective (onto) -> **Epic**, **Epimorphism**
+- Injective -> **Monic**, **Monomorphism**

+# Composition